aleksip/plugin-data-transform/README.md

 ```

 The value of `key` will be replaced with an `Url` object.
 Note that in the example `attributes` will be replaced with an `Attribute` object before the `Url` object is created.

-## Global data and includes

-Please note that global data from the `_data` directory is considered to be pattern-specific data and will overwrite data inherited from a parent pattern.
-If you want to override data of an included pattern you can use the `with` keyword.

 ## More examples